Mick Tingelhoff

-Henry Michael Tingelhoff (May 22, 1940 – September 11, 2021) was an American professional football center who played for the Minnesota Vikings of the National Football League (NFL) from 1962 to 1978.
+Henry Michael Tingelhoff (May 22, 1940 – September 11, 2021) was an American professional football player who was a center for the Minnesota Vikings of the National Football League (NFL) from 1962 to 1978.
 He was elected to the Pro Football Hall of Fame in 2015.

 Early life

-Tingelhoff was born on May 22, 1940, in Lexington, Nebraska where he grew up on his family's farm.
+Tingelhoff was born on May 22, 1940, in Lexington, Nebraska, where he grew up on his family's farm.
 He was the sixth and youngest child of German immigrants Henry and Clara (Ortmeier) Tingelhoff.
 The family did not get electricity until he was a senior in high school.
 He attended Lexington High School, playing center and linebacker for the football team.
 His parents did not think much of football and preferred that he stay on the farm rather than attend college.

 College career

 Tingelhoff attended the University of Nebraska–Lincoln on a scholarship, where he played center and linebacker.
 He earned three letters during his football career there, but did not become a starter until his senior season in 1961.
 He was a co-captain of that 1961 team, earning All-Conference and All-State honors, on a team which had its biggest offensive output in over five seasons.
 Tingelhoff participated in the Senior Bowl in Mobile, Alabama, and in the All-American Bowl after the regular season was over.